 Any organization that provides programs to the public has a moral, legal and spiritual obligation to institute appropriate risk management practices for its programs.
 This is not only the right thing to do; it is legally required under the principle of duty of care.
 The 2011 fall of a 15-year-old athlete from an Edmonton hotel balcony should prompt organizations to review their risk management strategies and ensure they involve more than just the field of play.

-Below, in no particular order, are links to a number of risk management resources.
-The Edmonton Sport Council also holds a number of electronic resources, a listing of which can be found here.
+Below are links to a number of risk management resources.
+The Edmonton Sport Council also holds a number of electronic resources applicable to Risk Management.
+Please contact the office for more information.

 The Canadian Sport Risk Registry is a free, online database of examples of real organziational risks and solutions as identified by national sport organizations.
 It also includes a step-by-step template to help organizations identify, work through and manage different risks.

 In regards to our risk management regarding these resources, we encourage you to review our disclaimer.